jamiephan/HeroesOfTheStorm_TryMode2.0/docs/usage.md

 <a name="cmd-unitproperty-description"></a>

 ### ✏ Description:
-Allow to show / modify a selected units' property, such as max health, regen, movement speed etc.
+Show or modify a selected unit's property, such as max health, regen, movement speed, etc.
-If the `type` parameter is not supplied, it will return the value of the property.
-If the `type` parameter was set, it will modify the selected unit's property.
+If `value` is not provided, the current property value is returned.
+If `value` is provided, the property is set accordingly.

 The `type` parameters accept either the `Type (int)` or `Type (string)` below.